CURE: Simulation-Augmented Auto-Tuning in Robotics: Experiments and Results

-\paragraph{Settings} We consider \textit{Husky} and \textit{Turltebot 3} in simulation as the source and \textit{Turtlebot 3} physical robot as the target.
+\paragraph{Setting} We consider \textit{Husky} and \textit{Turltebot 3} in simulation as the source and \textit{Turtlebot 3} physical robot as the target.
 We evaluate two deployment scenarios~(Fig.~\ref{fig:trans_setup}): (i)~\textit{Sim-to-real}: We trained the causal model using Algorithm~\ref{alg:scm-learn} on observational data obtained by conducting a mission $1000$ times using \textit{Turtlebot 3} in \textit{Gazebo} environment~(Fig.~\ref{fig:tbot_env}).
 The robot was expected to encounter dynamic obstacles~(the trajectories of the obstacles are shown in Fig.~\ref{fig:tbot_env}).
 The mission was considered successful if \textit{Turtlebot 3} reached each of the target locations.
-Subsequently, we used the causal model learned from simulation to the \textit{Turtlebot 3} physical robot for performance optimization. (ii)~\textit{Sim-to-real \& Platform change}: We consider the change of two categories, the Sim-to-real and robotic platform change.
+Subsequently, we used the causal model learned from simulation~(environment A) to the \textit{Turtlebot 3} physical robot for performance optimization in two distinct environments~(environment B and C). (ii)~\textit{Sim-to-real~(STR) \& Platform change~(PC)}: We consider the change of two categories, the Sim-to-real and robotic platform change.
 In particular, we applied the causal model used in RQ1~(learned using \textit{Husky} in simulation) to the \textit{Turtlebot 3} physical robot in a real environment, as shown in Fig.~\ref{fig:trans_setup}.
 We use the identical experimental setting for the \textit{Husky} as described in \S\ref{sec:rq1}.
 For \textit{Turtlebot 3}, we set the objective thresholds, $\mathrm{Energy_{Th}} = 2 \ \mathrm{Wh}$ and $\mathrm{PoseError_{Th}} = 0.1 \ \mathrm{m}$.
-We compute the hypervolume using~Eq.~\eqref{eq:hypervolume} by setting the $f^{ref}$ points at $19.98$ for energy and $3$ for position error within the coordinate system.
+We compute the hypervolume using~Eq.~\eqref{eq:hypervolume} by setting the $f^{\operatorname{ref}}$ points at $19.98$ for energy and $3$ for position error within the coordinate system.
 We also set $Th_1 = 0.25$ and $Th_2 = 0.15$ in the penalty function~(Fig.~\ref{fig:penalty_func}).